18F/myusa/public/legal/privacy.md

 The information we collect is used to improve our service such as providing you with a more customized or simpler experience.
 We make every effort to disclose clearly how information is used at the point where it is collected so that you can determine for yourself whether you wish to provide the information.

 ## Sharing and disclosure
-The information you give us is kept private, and is not shared with anyone, other than with your explicit permission, or as required by law.
-For more details on how we may share your information, please read our [System of Records Notice](http://www.gpo.gov/fdsys/pkg/FR-2013-07-05/pdf/2013-16124.pdf).
+The information you give us is kept private and is not shared with anyone, unless you provide explicit permission, disclosure is required by law, or as described in our [System of Records Notice](http://www.gpo.gov/fdsys/pkg/FR-2013-07-05/pdf/2013-16124.pdf).

 ## Retention of information
 We destroy the information we collect when the purpose for which it was provided has been fulfilled, unless we are required to keep it longer by statute or official policy.
 Electronically submitted information is maintained and destroyed according to the principles of the Federal Records Act and the regulations and records schedules approved by the National Archives and Records Administration.
 In some cases information submitted to us may become an agency record and therefore might be subject to a Freedom of Information Act request.